OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

 **Portable Operating System Interface** (**POSIX**) provides a standardized [shm_open](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) application programming interface (API) for using shared memory.
 POSIX's IPC (part of the [POSIX:XSI Extension](https://pubs.opengroup.org/onlinepubs/009604599/basedefs/xbd_chap02.html)) also provides the shared memory facility in [sys/shm.h](https://pubs.opengroup.org/onlinepubs/007908799/xsh/sysshm.h.html).

-What's more, and you might be more familiar with, POSIX provides the [mmap](https://en.wikipedia.org/wiki/Mmap) API for mapping files into memory; a mapping can be shared, allowing the file's contents to be used as shared memory.
+What’s more, POSIX provides the [mmap](https://en.wikipedia.org/wiki/Mmap) API for mapping files into memory, the one you might be more familiar with; a mapping can be shared, allowing the file’s contents to be used as shared memory.

 In MP2, you'll add `mmap` and `munmap` to xv6, focusing on memory-mapped (mmap-ed) files.